DTasselli246/Dominic-Tasselli-CNU/_posts/2021-09-19-review-one.md

 ### Conclusion

 **_Placing Segregation_** is a viable resource for both historians and anthropologists.
-Overall, the project provides clear and engaging visual and written descriptions of segregation trends among Washington D.C., Nashville, and Omaha in the 1860s–1870s.
+Overall, the project provides clear and engaging visual and written descriptions of segregation trends among Washington D.C., Nashville, and Omaha that occured in the 1860s–1870s.